IHac-er/SE_LAB_PROJECT/READme.txt

 1. Open the project directory

-2. Open terminal in that direcotry and run "python app.py"
+2. Open terminal in that directory and run "python app.py"

 3. Open browser and go to "http://127.0.0.1:5000/"